 - Prior to (but no more than 12 months before) October 15th each year (or next working day);

 - Prior to (but no more than 12 months before) an individual’s Initial Enrollment Period for Part D (three months before the month of the person’s 65th birthday);

 - Prior to (but no more than 12 months before) the effective date of coverage for any Medicare eligible individual under the plan;

 - Upon a beneficiary’s request.

-If the disclosure notice is provided to all plan participants annually, prior to the ACEP each year (October 15th or next working day for 2011 and subsequent years), CMS will consider the first two bullet points satisfied.
+If the disclosure notice is provided to all plan participants annually, CMS will consider the first two bullet points satisfied.
 Many employers provide the notice either during or immediately following the annual group plan enrollment period.

 How Should the Participant Notice Be Sent?

-Entities have flexibility in the form and manner they provide notices to participants.
+Entities have flexibility in the form and manner in which they provide notices to participants.